Ballston Spa High School: IB courses

+Ballston Spa started offering students the International Baccalaureate curriculum in the fall of 2012.
+In the spring of 2024 it was announced by the Ballston Spa Board of Education that the IB program would be cancelled and no new students would be enrolled.
+Juniors and Seniors enrolled in the program during the 2023-2024 school year will be allowed to finish the program.

 Athletics

 Ballston Spa's athletic program is a member of the Suburban Council.
-The gymnasium at the high school is colloquially known as "The Ballston Garden."
 Ballston Spa offers many sports at the Modified, Freshman, Junior Varsity, and Varsity level for both boys and girls.
 The currently offered Varsity sports are: